Non-steroidal anti-inflammatory drugs (NSAIDs)

 You know your pet best.
 If they don't have the symptoms listed above but you are still concerned, always contact your vet.

 Can I give my pet ibuprofen or paracetamol?

 Never give your pet a human medicine unless your vet has told you to.
 Human NSAIDs, such as aspirin, paracetamol and ibuprofen can poison pets.

 - Ibuprofen is particularly toxic to dogs

 Contact your vet ASAP if your pet accidentally eats any human medication.

-In some cases, your vet may prescribe a human medication.
-They will only do this if there is no alternative and they can prescribe a safe dose.
+In some cases, your vet may prescribe a human medication but they will only do this if they can prescribe a safe dose and there is no alternative.

 Did you find this page useful?

 Thank you for your feedback